Lost Ship of the Desert: Evaluation of the legends

 From a smattering of first-, second- and third-hand accounts, a variety of fictional (especially graphic and cinematic) variations of the Lost Ship stories have been created.
 Not surprisingly, the first-hand accounts are extremely rare.
 Many of the above references fit the Lost Mines and Urban Legends molds, where the story passes from ear to ear with all evidence disappearing along the way.

 Searching for and finding the remains of a Lost Ship is now rather problematic.
 The greater part of the Salton Sink has been submerged under the Salton Sea since 1905, and much of the adjacent land is under military control and has even been used for bombing ranges, rendering on-the-ground searches highly hazardous and/or illegal.

 Lands adjacent to Laguna Salada in Baja California, and between the Gulf of California and the Salton Sea, regularly receive wind-blown sand from the desiccated delta of the much-diverted Colorado River, generating vast sand dune systems.
 Aerial searches using ground-penetrating radar might reveal ships' remains, but there has not yet been an agency that undertook this project and revealed its findings.
 Whether or not any such ships actually existed, the legends persist and remain entertaining to many.

-Around AD 1500, the lake was 26 times the present size of the Salton Sea.
+Around AD 1500, the lake was 26 times the present size of the Salton Sea, at which time the water would have been 40 feet above sea level according to data from ArcGIS.
+Add to this the quite large tide swings as well as possible increase from rains, and it seems that navigation may have been quite possible.
 It has flooded and dried eight times between 1824 and 1905.
 In 1540 Spanish explorer Diaz was in the area, and by 1700 to 1750 the lake had infilled.
 Presently there is a "high ground" in Northern Mexico, of 23 feet, or 6+m.
 Thus a ship of 8 foot draft would need to have an additional 30 feet of water, above "sea level".
 While "king tides" of summer and winter are the highest, and conceivably a storm surge could add further water building up, wind-blown up the Sea of Cortez, 30 feet of additional depth seems highly unlikely.